mautic/developer-documentation-new/docs/rest_api/authentication.rst

         "scope": ""
     }

+.. vale off

 Authenticating the API Request
 ==============================

+.. vale on

 Authenticating the API request with OAuth2 is easy.
-Choose one of the following methods that is appropriate for the application's needs.
+Choose one of the following methods that's appropriate for the app's needs.

-Authorization Header
+Authorization header
 --------------------

-By using an authorization header, any request method can be authenticated.
+By using an authorization header, you can authenticate against all of Mautic's API endpoints.

-However, note that this method requires that the server Mautic is installed on passes headers to PHP or has access to the ``apache_request_headers()`` function. ``apache_request_headers()`` is not available to PHP running under fcgi.
+However, note that this method requires that your Mautic server can pass headers to PHP or has access to the ``apache_request_headers()`` function. ``apache_request_headers()`` isn't available to PHP running under FastCGI.

 .. code-block:: console